 For example, a comprehensive rule addressing combustible dust, which has been in the works for nearly a decade, is off the table.
 This rulemaking was spurred by a recommendation from the U.S. Chemical Safety & Hazard Investigation Board, and was pursued by top officials in the Obama-era OSHA.
 The Trump Administration has removed it from the Regulatory Agenda.

 Here are some of the higher profile OSHA rulemaking efforts that are now effectively dead in the water: Continue reading

-On Tuesday, July 11, 2017 at 1: 00 PM Eastern, join Jordan B. Schwartz, Eric J. Conn and Lindsay A. DiSalvo of Conn Maciel Carey’s national Labor & Employment Practice and OSHA Practice, for a complimentary webinar regarding “Joint and Multi-Employer, Independent Contractor, and Temp Worker Employment Law and OSHA Issues.”
+On July 11, 2017 attorneys from Conn Maciel Carey’s national Labor & Employment Practice and OSHA Practice, delivered a webinar regarding “Joint and Multi-Employer, Independent Contractor, and Temp Worker Employment Law and OSHA Issues.”